Training tragedy: SAS soldier killed in Auckland exercise

 Police confirmed they were notified about 10pm.

-Detective senior sergeant Malcolm Hassall, of Counties Manukau police, said they were investigating a "sudden death incident" on behalf of the Coroner involving a member of the NZ Defence Force, following a training accident in Ardmore last night.
+Detective senior sergeant Malcolm Hassall, of Counties Manukau police, said they were investigating a "sudden death incident" on behalf of the Coroner involving a member of the NZ Defence Force, following a training accident at Ardmore last night.

 "Worksafe NZ has been advised and there is no further comment at this time."